Chepauk railway station: Services and connections

-It is currently the fifth station from Chennai Beach station heading towards Velachery (Chennai MRTS), and is the thirteenth station from Velachery towards Chennai Beach station.
+It is currently the fifth station from Chennai Beach station heading towards St. Thomas Mount railway station, and is the sixteenth station from St. Thomas Mount towards Chennai Beach station.
 The station building contains a 1500 square meter car park in its lower level.

 Nearby landmarks

 M. A. Chidambaram Cricket Stadium is located adjacent to the station.
 The station thus offers a "vantage view" of the matches played in the stadium.
 The University of Madras, Chepauk campus and the Tamil Nadu Public Works Department main building are also located near the station; the station itself serves as a commute to a large number of students, professors and government officials working in these premises.